alienfast/elastic-beanstalk/README.md

     $ rake eb:package eb:deploy

 ### Step 4.
 Get some coffee
 This will take a while.
-We intend to provide an example in the wiki and/or samples dir that implements a [caching strategy detailed here](http://horewi.cz/faster-rails-3-deployments-to-aws-elastic-beanstalk.html) to speed up deployment.
+TODO: investigate methods to speed up deployment i.e. cache bundle.
+Feel free to post yours in the wiki.

 ## Rake Tasks